vpr-group/vprdbbkp/README.md

-# vprs3bkp - Database Backup to S3
+# vprdbbkp - Database Backup & Restore Utility

-A robust, efficient CLI tool written in Rust to backup PostgreSQL and MySQL/MariaDB databases directly to S3-compatible storage.
+A robust, efficient tool written in Rust to backup databases directly to different kind cloud storage or local filesystem.

 ## Features

-- Backup PostgreSQL databases to S3 with automatic version detection
-- Backup MySQL/MariaDB databases to S3
-- Backup local folders with parallel uploads to S3
+- **Database Support**: PostgreSQL backup & restore
+- **Storage Options**: S3 compatible storage or local filesystem
+- **Compression**: Optional compression with configurable levels
-- Restore PostgreSQL and MySQL databases from S3 backups
+- **Flexible Restoration**: Restore from specific backups or automatically use the latest one
-- List and manage existing backups in S3
+- **Listing & Management**: List available backups with filtering options
-- File filtering by pattern, size, and type
-- Support for custom S3-compatible storage providers
-- Automatic PostgreSQL version detection and compatibility handling
-- Docker fallback for PostgreSQL version mismatches
-- Configurable compression levels
-- Automatic backup file naming with timestamps and UUIDs
-- Verbose logging option for debugging
-- Environment variable support for secrets and configuration
-- SSL verification toggle for development environments

 ## Installation